-When you move on to another threat you will start with the entire system being treated as one section again.
-The subsections you create for one threat do not have to be treated as subsections for any of the other threats.
+When you move on to the next of the 8 threats you will start with the entire system being treated as one section again.
+The subsections you create for one threat do not have to be the same subsections for any of the other threats.
 In most systems it would be pure chance if the same portions of the system had similar risk characteristics for more than one threat - say excavation and external corrosion.